danielhintz/frames2img/README.md

 Use ffmpeg to extract the frames you want from whatever you want to create the image from

-    ffmpeg -i movie.mp4 -r 1 frames/$filename%05d.png
+    ./extractframes movie.mp4

-This takes one frame per second, but you can change that to whatever you want.
+This takes one frame per second, but you can edit the script to change that to whatever you want.

 and then run it like